Linux Connection Manager

 Note: Cloudhouse also offer flexible customizations of your Connection Manager's configuration to aid your deployment.
 For more information, see Agents and Connection Managers – Configuration.

-Once you have decided on a deployment solution for your Connection Manager, you can host it within your private network.
+Once you have deployed your Connection Manager, you can host it within your private network.
 This method requires no Internet access for your target nodes to be scanned.

 Default Linux Connection Manager